-- 4.15 National policy will require the Tendring District Local Plan to plan for the delivery of 1,034 new homes in Tendring every year from 2026.
-This is a substantial increase from the 550 homes requirement in the adopted Local Plan and means the updated Local Plan will need to allocate significantly more land above and beyond current housing allocations and sites with planning permission.
-The options available for delivering this level of new housing are limited, and the four spatial strategy options set out below are similar in many ways. - 4.16 Through this Issues & Options consultation, the Council is inviting people to comment on a series of hypothetical options for accommodating an increase in housebuilding, potentially planning for up to 8,000 extra homes over the period to 2041. - 4.17 Each of the options set out over the following pages include advantages and disadvantages, and it's possible that any strategy the Council ultimately chooses could be a variation on one or more of the options presented.
-The feedback provided in response to these initial options will guide decision-making over the coming months, and the Council intents to publish its preferred option for further consultation later on in 2025.
+- 4.15 Through this Issues & Options consultation, the Council is inviting people to comment on a series of hypothetical options for accommodating an increase in housebuilding, potentially planning for up to 4,000 extra homes if that is confirmed as the requirement. - 4.16 Each of the options set out over the following pages include advantages and disadvantages, and it's possible that any strategy the Council ultimately chooses could be a variation on one or more of the options presented.
+The feedback provided in response to these initial options will guide decision-making over the coming months, and the Council intents to publish its preferred option for further consultation later on in 2024.